 Discover your green thumb, flair for floral design, or talent for painting.
-Sample a program through a one-day class, or join a certificate program for a more extensive exploration of Filoli’s offerings.
+Sample a program through a one-day class, or join a multi-day course for a more extensive exploration of Filoli’s offerings.
 Filoli Members receive a 20% discount off of the fee for every class.
 Become a member.

-Filoli instructors are eager to nurture you along your journey as you continue to unlock your talents or progress through a certificate program.
+Filoli instructors are eager to nurture you along your journey as you continue to unlock your talents or progress through advanced classes.
 Filoli Members receive a 20% discount off of the fee for every class – remember to sign-in as a member to receive your discount.